purescript/spago/README.md

 ## Developing and contributing

-We'd love your help, and welcome PRs and contributions.
+We'd love your help, and welcome PRs and contributions!

 Some ideas for getting started:
 - [Build and run `spago`](CONTRIBUTING.md#developing-spago)